Sunday Evening A.R.E.S. Net

 We hope you will indulge us this ½ to ¾ hour of use on the Colorado Connection each Sunday evening.
 Please join us with your questions during the general check-in portion of the net.
 Welcome to A.R.E.S.
 You’ll be happy knowing you are helping others.

-For further information, check the Colorado ARES web site.
+For further information, check out the Colorado ARES web site.